 You can read more about function fields here.

 It is possible to add additional information like the description to each field, which will guide users on what to fill.
-This is useful especially if you decide to use the public form(can be found under the social tab) which is visible for clients and other groups with whom you decide to share it.
+This is useful especially if you decide to use the web form(can be found under the social tab) which is visible for clients and other groups with whom you decide to share it.

 In the social tab, you can define discussion and announcement-related rules and whether you would like to allow or not guest users.

 From the social tab, it is also possible to generate a web form that can be used for filing sales contact information.
 For example, clients interested in your service could input their data into a contact form, and it would automatically generate a new activity in the 'leads' phase.

 Check here if you want to learn more about web forms.

 You can also generate automated 'Feed announcements' when activity is moved to a certain phase.
 You can also set up the rules when the announcement should be activated and who should receive it.
 For example, a sales team would probably like to announce the whole company when they close a deal.

 You can choose between allowing file attachments or denying them.

 Kindly note that file tags is a restricted feature.
 Contact us if you would like to know more at firstname.lastname@example.org

 In the permissions tab, it is possible to change the permissions of a single user or team member for the whole workflow.
 By default, when creating a new workflow, it will be available for all users in that workspace.